eu-digital-identity-wallet/eudi-lib-jvm-openid4vci-kt/README.md

 of deferred issuance, or
 - `SubmissionOutcome.ProofRequired` indicating that credential issuer requires PoP or PoP provided was not valid
 - `SubmissionOutcome.Failed` indication that credential issuer rejected the request, or

+In case of an unexpected error a runtime will be raised.

 #### Place a credential request execution